sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ### Data Warehouse (Snowflake) Lane
 <strong>6: Cloud Services tier:</strong><br>
- Query results in Snowflake, are saved for 24 hours, and are only used only if underlying data has not changed, non-deterministic functions are not used, etc.<br>
+Query results in Snowflake are saved for 24 hours and are used only if the underlying data has not changed, non-deterministic functions are not used, etc.<br>

 <strong>7: Compute tier:</strong><br>
-Also called "virtual warehouses", a set of resources allocated to perform data processing tasks such as loading, querying, and running computations on  data.
-Scale on demand.<br>
+Also referred to as 'virtual warehouses,' this term describes a set of resources allocated to perform data processing tasks such as loading, querying, and running computations on data.
+These resources can be scaled on demand.<br>

 <strong>8: Warehouse tier:</strong><br>
-Full managed caching feature.
-Retains the result set of every query executed for 24 hours.
-Subsequent queries are retrieved from the cache rather than reprocessing the query, significantly improving query response times.<br>
+The fully managed caching feature retains the result set of every query executed for 24 hours.
+Subsequent queries that match previously executed ones are retrieved from the cache rather than reprocessing the entire query.
+This significantly improves query response times by utilizing previously computed results.<br>

 <strong>9: Storage tier:</strong><br>
 The cloud-agnostic, independent, elastic, and scalable component that holds all the data loaded into Snowflake.<br>